front-end-intermediate/1-DOM-scripting/readme.md

 We are using the `import` and `export` statements.
 These are part of the [ES6 module system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 Note the difference between `export default` and `export`.

-## AJAX and APIs
+## APIs: Local Storage and Fetch

-_AJAX stands for Asynchronous JavaScript And XML.
-In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
-It can send and receive information in various formats, including JSON, XML, HTML, and text files.
-AJAX’s most appealing characteristic is its “asynchronous” nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page._ - [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started)

-An API (Application Programming Interface) is a set of definitions, communication protocols, and tools for building software.
+An API - Application Programming Interface - is a set of definitions, communication protocols, and tools for building web sites.
 In general terms, it is a set of clearly defined methods of communication among various components.
-A good API makes it easier to develop by providing all the building blocks, which are then put together by the programmer.
+A good API makes it easier to develop by providing building blocks for us to use.

+We covered the browser APIs [fetch]() and [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in the previous session.
+We will review them now.

 ## Adding Content